The power of a positive outlook

-The loss of control that comes with a crisis like COVID-19 can cause stress and anxiety, Mandich says.
+The loss of control that comes with a crisis can cause stress and anxiety, Mandich says.

-“While there’s big stuff you can’t do anything about, there are lots of little ways you can exercise control and feel like you’re doing your part.
-Following physical distancing rules, wearing a mask when you go out—those are positive actions that are easy to take.”
+“While there’s big stuff you can’t do anything about, there are often little ways you can exercise control and feel like you’re doing your part.”

 She also advises striking a healthy balance when it comes to staying informed.
 Knowing what’s going on in the world can foster a feeling of being on top of things, but too much information—especially if it’s fraught with worry and fear—can have the opposite effect, she says.

-“Check the news just once or twice a day and stick to reliable sources, such as government and public health agencies.”
+“Check the news just once or twice a day and stick to reliable sources.”

 2. Stay connected to others

 The Harvard Study of Adult Development has been measuring factors that contribute to happy, healthy lives for more than 80 years.
 It has found the quality of people’s relationships directly impacts their long-term wellbeing.

 “As an entrepreneur, you have lots of people looking to you for answers and support,” Mandich says.
 “Make sure you also have a network of people you can turn to and rely on in tough times.
 Just because we can’t be physically close, for example, doesn’t mean we can’t still be there for each other.”